rqlite/rqlite/DOC/DATA_API.md

     ["SELECT * FROM foo WHERE name=?", "fiona"]
 ]'
 ```
 Currently named parameters are not yet supported, only simple parameters that use `?`.
-The API also does not support mixing the parameterized and non-parameterized form in a single request.

 ## Transactions
 A **form** of transactions are supported.
 To execute statements within a transaction, add `transaction` to the URL.
 An example of the above operation executed within a transaction is shown below.